Earth Science News

 After Europeans banned the outlets in the wake of Russia's 2022 invasion of Ukraine, Russia has set its sights on Africa, including through social media campaigns targeting Western health projects, according to the Global Engagement Center, the State Department's anti-disinformation arm that also recently closed.

-After smaller budget cuts in 2023 in Britain, the BBC ended long-time radio services including in Arabic.
+After budget cuts in 2023 in Britain, the BBC ended long-time radio services including in Arabic.
 The BBC director general later said that Russian media took over the BBC Arabic radio frequency in Lebanon.

 But a very different sort of journalism could dominate if China rather than the United States funds reporting in the developing world.